 IAR - Clinical & Community Programs

 In addition to conducting high level research, members of the IAR are committed to serving the community and individuals with autism and related developmental disorders through provision of effective intervention and treatment programs, as well as consultation with parents, educators, and clinical providers.
-The following is a list of programs offered by members of the IAR.
+The following is a list of programs currently being offered by members of the IAR.
 Some of these involve community-based programming and others involve programs that are part of a research study.

 summerMAX has been running since the summer of 2003.
 We have conducted three randomized clinical trials that have shown the program is effective.
 While summerMAX is a treatment program, the kids report that they view it as a summer camp.
 The children go swimming twice a week and on end-of-the-week field trips.
 All the clinicians who work in summerMAX are college students who are given extensive training in how to implement the manualized treatments.
 All clinicians must demonstrate competence in implementing the protocol before they can work in the program.

-The program is also open to families of 7-12 year old children with HFASD that have participated in IAR programs (summerMAX, schoolMAX, or MAXout) in prior years.
+The program is also open to families of 7-12 year old children with HFASD that have participated in IAR programs (summerMAX, schoolMAX, or MAXout) in prior years and may be open to children we have not served before if there are openings.

 To apply or for further information, please contact the IAR at firstname.lastname@example.org or 716-888-2800.